I’m not exaggerating when I say that these quick-pickled red onions are the best!

 Instructions

-- Let the onions sit in the refrigerator for at least 1 hour or until the brine solution has cooled completely before enjoying, but they taste best overnight.
-They’ll keep well in the fridge in an airtight glass jar for up to 1 month, but taste best within 1 week as they start to lose their crispness.
+- Let the onions sit in the refrigerator for at least 1 hour or until the brine solution has cooled completely before enjoying, but they taste best pickled overnight.
+They’ll keep well in the fridge in an airtight glass jar for up to 1 month, but taste best within 1 week.

 Why the oil?